More Math! Resources: All Ages

 Here you will find a collection of knots and links to explore, viewed from a (mostly) mathematical perspective.
 Nearly all of the images here were created with KnotPlot, an elaborate program to visualize and manipulate mathematical knots in three and four dimensions.

 Lathisms (Latin@s and Hispanics in Mathematical Sciences)

 Lathisms highlights the wide spectrum of research and mentoring contributions of Latin@s and Hispanics in different areas of the mathematical sciences.

 Juggling has advanced enormously in recent decades, thanks in part to the mathematical study of possible patterns.
 The late computer scientist Claude Shannon was also an avid unicyclist, juggler and tinkerer.
 In the early 1980s, Shannon published the first formal mathematical theorem of juggling, and mathematicians have been fascinated ever since.
 You can find a great video about the math of juggling by National Math Festival presenter George Hart as well!

-The Global Math Project invites you to get your very own Personal Polynomial, the math formula that spells your name!
+The Mathematical Sciences Research Institute and the Global Math Project invite you to get your very own Personal Polynomial, the math formula that spells your name!
 Whether your name is three letters or 30, this magic machine can always find the equation that adds up to… you!
 As a special treat, your polynomial can be saved as an image to share with friends, family, and classmates.
 How does it work?
 Watch the videos to learn the secrets behind this equation.